 The V11 Outsize also comes with Dyson’s Soft Roller cleaner head.
 As you’ve probably guessed, this has a softer roller to prevent scratching delicate surfaces, and makes the vacuum more effective at picking up fine dust and hair on hard floors.
 While the High Torque Cleaner is still a great option for hard floors, the Soft Roller provides even better performance.

 A minor drawback is that the Soft Roller is the same size as the one included with other Dyson models – only the High Torque floorhead is a larger version.

 Other Tools and Accessories

 The Outsize has a huge selection of included tools and accessories.
-This is Dyson’s premium V11 model, so they’ve gone all-out and included pretty much every extra that’s currently in their product range.
+This is Dyson’s premium V11 cord-free model, and second only to the Dyson V15 Detect in the entire Dyson range (at the time of writing,) so they’ve gone all-out and included pretty much every extra that’s currently in their product range.
 These include:

 - Mini motorised tool (powered brush bar that’s great for stairs, car interiors, and sofas)

 - Mini soft dusting brush for delicate surfaces